FunkinCrew/awesome-funkin-resources/README.md

 ## Programming
 - [Friday Night Funkin' Official Source Code](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
-Last updated for Week 6.
+Last updated for Week 7.
+- [Friday Night Funkin' Official Source Code (Stable)](https://github.com/FunkinCrew/Funkin/tree/a083938ac803a91fbb15f03e432dea620f8a3b4a) - This release is known to be stable for all platforms, but it does not contain any of the things the Week 7 update has
 ### Engines and Forks
 - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
 Popular and well-documented.
   - [Psych Engine Docs](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation (sorta outdated).